pynucastro/pynucastro/docs/source/networks.rst

 -------------

-Tabular rates for reactions of the form :math:`\rm{A \rightarrow B}` are supported by the standalone Fortran and StarKiller Microphysics network outputs.
+Tabular rates for reactions of the form :math:`\rm{A \rightarrow B}` are supported by the AMReX-Astro Microphysics network outputs.

 If you would like to include tabular rates, for now they must be in the form of, e.g. `23Na-23Ne_electroncapture.dat <https://github.com/pynucastro/pynucastro/blob/main/pynucastro/library/tabular/23Na-23Ne_electroncapture.dat>`_ in